gilbarbara/helpers/README.md

 ### Formatters

 **formatBoolean(input: boolean): 'Yes' | 'No'**
-Format boolean into Yes / No
+Format the boolean into Yes / No.

 **formatCPF(input: string): string**
-Format string into a CPF
+Format the string into a CPF.

 **formatDateLocale(input: string, options?: FormatDateLocaleOptions): string**
-Format date ISO string using locale
+Format the ISO date string using locale.

 <details>
   <summary>Type Definition</summary>